FZJ-JSC/jupyter-jsc-custom-share-template/README.md

 ## How to test custom files
 You can and should test any changes.
 In your [JupyterHub config file](https://jupyterhub.readthedocs.io/en/stable/getting-started/config-basics.html), you can specify template and data paths.
+Some templates expect additional parameters which are also set in the configuration file.

-Some templates may expect additional parameters which are also set in the configuration file.
+**HOWEVER**, some variables are created and passed to the templates by the custom JupyterHub Jupyter-JSC uses.
+Because of this, some templates will still not render correctly even with the configuration file below.
 For more information about template variables, refer to the [README](https://github.com/FZJ-JSC/jupyter-jsc-custom-share-template/blob/templates/README.md) in the `templates` branch.

 ```python